-Another possibility of feeling tired all the time is that you are exercising too much.
+Another possibility of always feeling tired is that you are exercising too much.
 Without the proper amount of calories to support the exercise, doing it will likely lead to feeling exhaustion and may even stall your weight loss.

-To find out why your feeling tired after weight loss surgery, try eliminating one of these potential reasons at a time if they apply to you.
-Regarding anything related to health, depression, vitamins, or medication, consult with your appropriate primary care doctor, bariatric surgeon, and nutritionist before making any alteration.
+To find out why you feel tired after weight loss surgery, try eliminating one of these potential reasons if they apply to you.
+Regarding anything related to health, depression, vitamins, or medication, consult with your primary care doctor, bariatric surgeon, and nutritionist before making any alterations.

-Food was at one point an outlet.
-Like most addictions, the body takes time to adjust to its new way of life (without the sheer quantity of the food as before).
-Find out the reason why you’re feeling tired after gastric bypass surgery and get your weight loss back on track!
+Food was, at one point, an outlet.
+Like most addictions, the body takes time to adjust to its new way of life (without the sheer quantity of food as before).
+Find out why you’re tired after gastric bypass surgery and get your weight loss back on track!

 - Who is a Candidate for Gastric Bypass Surgery?